Former Kentucky governor issued hundreds of pardons and commutations before leaving office this week

 UPDATE: This story was updated Friday with new information on the number of pardons and commutations filed as it became available from the Kentucky Secretary of State.

-CNN's Natasha Chen, Maria Cartaya and Caroline Kelly contributed to this report.
+CNN's Natasha Chen, Maria Cartaya, Caroline Kelly and Hollie Silverman contributed to this report.